Skip to main content

 Graph System

-The Graph System in SpoonOS enables complex, multi-step workflows through a structured, node-and-edge execution engine called StateGraph.
+The Graph System in SpoonOS enables complex, multi-step workflows through a modern declarative execution engine that supports intelligent routing, parallel execution, and state management.
+Built around StateGraph with powerful declarative building tools.

 What you get

-• Intelligent routing: LLM router, rule-based, and conditional functions
+• Intelligent routing: LLM router, rule-based, and conditional functions with priority systems

 from typing import TypedDict, Dict, Any, Optional, Annotated

-from spoon_ai.graph import StateGraph, END
+from spoon_ai.graph import (

 class MyState(TypedDict):